CleanMachine1/DollarSkip/README.md

 - https://aur.archlinux.org/packages/dollarskip/

-The package can be installed with an AUR helper such yay:
+The package can be installed with an AUR helper such as yay:

 ```
 yay -S dollarskip